Farah Pahlavi: After the Shah's death

-In several TV interviews in French and English, Farah Pahlavi has repeatedly spoken about her time as Empress of Iran, the Shah, her children, the Iranian Revolution and her life in exile today.
-In doing so, she does not spare her own mistakes, omissions and misjudgments.
+In several TV interviews in French and English, Farah Pahlavi has spoken about her time as Empress of Iran, the Shah, her children, the Iranian Revolution and her life in exile.

-Farah attended the funeral of former U.S. president Ronald Reagan 2004 in Washington, D.C.
-She supports charities, including the International Fund Raising for Alzheimer Disease gala in Paris.
+Farah attended the funeral of former U.S. president Ronald Reagan in 2004 in Washington, D.C.
+She supports charities, among them is the International Fund Raising for Alzheimer's Disease gala in Paris.